llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

     * For now, all three are ignored when combined with `auto` clause because, for now, `auto` produces a sequential loop.
     * Implicit `gang` clause
+        * This is always enabled because it is specified by OpenACC (introduced in 3.1) and can be important for correct behavior of the application.
+    * Implicit `worker` and `vector` clauses
+        * These are enabled/disabled by `-f[no-]openacc-implicit-worker` and
+          `-f[no-]openacc-implicit-vector`.
+Currently, they are disabled by
+          default, but that might change in the future.
+        * Their purpose is to try to increase parallelism and thus performance.
+        * For a conforming OpenACC application (e.g., `loop` constructs are never misidentified as `independent`), they should never affect behavioral correctness.
+Thus, the OpenACC specification does not specify whether or how they are determined but also does not prohibit them, and OpenACC compilers typically implement them.
+        * The current algorithm for determining which `loop` constructs should receive implicit `worker` and `vector` clauses uses a simple heuristic similar to the algorithm specified by OpenACC for implicit `gang`
+          clauses: after any conversion of `auto` clauses to `seq`, and after determining implicit `routine` directives (see "Implicit `routine` directive" below), select each loop nest's outermost `loop` constructs on which `worker` and `vector` clauses are permitted.
+A more sophisticated analysis might be employed in the future.
+        * Currently, Clang might misbehave when a `loop` construct receives an implicit `worker` clause and appears within a `parallel` construct that has a `num_workers` clause with a non-constant expression.
     * For now, if none of these clauses appear (explicitly or implicitly), then a sequential loop is produced.
 * Supported data attributes and clauses